Low carbohydrate foods

 Carbohydrates 11 grams in 1 cup

-Adding goat’s milk to your diet can be a beneficial step since it has fewer carbohydrates than cow’s milk and has other properties that set it apart from other milk.
+Adding goat’s milk to your diet can be beneficial since it has fewer carbohydrates than cow’s milk and other properties that set it apart from other milk.

-It is better absorbed and, according to recent studies, is richer in nutrients, in particular omega fatty acids.
+According to recent studies, it is better absorbed and richer in nutrients, mainly omega fatty acids.

 Carbohydrates: 1,2 grams per 100 grams

 Tofu isn’t just for vegetarians!
-It offers low-cost, low-carb protein for meat-eaters looking to spend a meat-free evening.
+It offers low-cost, low-carb protein for meat-eaters who want a meat-free evening.

-Tofu is not very tasty, but if you add it to vegetable side dishes or other dishes, it will quickly absorb their flavor.
+Tofu is not very tasty, but adding it to vegetable side dishes or other dishes will quickly absorb its flavor.
 Giving you rich content of

 Nearly all types of meats contain zero carbohydrates, so they are the winning group on this list.